PierfrancescoSoffritti/handy/README.md

 ![final binary image](https://raw.githubusercontent.com/PierfrancescoSoffritti/Handy/master/pictures/binary_image.png)

 ### Remove the user's face
-The skin of the user is now the object of our binary image.
+The skin of the user is now the object in our binary image.
 Along with the user's hands, the user's face is also part of our object.
-This is obviosly not desirable.
+This is obviously not desirable.

-To prevent our algorithm from picking up the face of the user, before the binarization of the image the user's face is detected and removed by drawing a black rectagle over it.
+To prevent our algorithm from picking up the face of the user, before the binarization of the image the user's face is detected and removed by drawing a black rectangle over it.
-The problem of face detection is solved using one of the face classiers provided by OpenCV.
+The problem of face detection is solved using one of the face classifiers provided by OpenCV.

 The code responsible for this part can be found [here](https://github.com/PierfrancescoSoffritti/Handy/blob/master/Handy/FaceDetector.cpp).